Malá Strana: History

 Malá Strana was founded by the King Ottokar II of Bohemia in 1257.
 As a royal town (a town founded by the king) it got many privileges.
 It was created by amalgamating a number of settlements beneath the Prague Castle into a single administrative unit.
 The original residents were expelled and mostly German craftsmen and merchants were invited by the king.
 Even though the city was royal, the king did not master the city as a whole.

 In the second half of the 14th century the Lesser Town of Prague was extended by the King and Holy Roman Emperor Charles IV who built a new defensive wall called Hunger Wall.

-In 1419-1420 the Lesser Town was burnt down by Hussites.
+In 1419–1420 the Lesser Town was burnt down by Hussites.
 In 1541 the town was strongly damaged again by a fire which killed fifty people.
 After this fire the town was rebuilt in the Renaissance style and many palaces of nobility were built there.

 The market place, now known as Malostranské náměstí (Lesser Town Square), was the center of the town.
 This square is divided into the upper and lower parts with the St. Nicholas Church in the middle.

+Demographics

 Architecture

 Baroque architecture predominates in Malá Strana, but the history of the district dates back to far before the Baroque era.
 Baroque architecture eventually dominated when the style was implanted on Malá Strana after the destructive fires in 1541.